Welcome to the North Loop

 The warehouses are six to eight stories high, and there are about 62 structures on seven square blocks of the district.
 You can find Condos for sale and rentals as well.
 One of my personal favorites is the Itasca being one block from the riverfront and directly over Basset Creek.
 The renovation is a splendid achievement in architecture and the designers.
 The Cuningham Group was awarded the prestigious AIA Minnesota 25-Year Award in 2009.

 North Loop Eateries

-The North Loop is clean, safe and friendly.
-It’s a great neighborhood to live, to visit and to meet people.
-Put this one on your bucket list if you have not explored this great neighborhood as yet.
+The North Loop is clean, safe, and friendly.
+It’s a great neighborhood to live, visit, and people.
+Put this one on your bucket list if you have not explored this great neighborhood yet.